snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

     > [!NOTE]
     > For steps to configure a client application as an identity provider see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) and [Configure your App Service or Azure Functions app to use Microsoft Entra login](/azure/app-service/configure-authentication-provider-aad).

-    You don't need to configure a client secret in this application, but you'll need to add an app role in the **App roles** section, which will later be assigned to your client application.
+    You don't need to configure a client secret in this application, but you need to add an app role in the **App roles** section, which is later assigned to your client application.
 Refer to the images to see how to add an app role.

     * Creating a new app role: